The Prince and the Pauper: Film

 The novel has also been the basis of several films.
 In some versions, Prince Edward carries identification when he assumes Tom's role.
 While animations such as the Mickey Mouse version retell the story, other cartoons employ parody (including an episode of the animated television show Johnny Bravo in which Twain appears, begging cartoonists to "let this tired story die").
 Film critic Roger Ebert suggested that the 1983 comedy film Trading Places (starring Dan Aykroyd and Eddie Murphy) has similarities to Twain's tale due to the two characters' switching lives (although not by choice).

 A much-abridged 1920 silent version was produced (as one of his first films) by Alexander Korda in Austria entitled Der Prinz und der Bettelknabe.

-The 1937 version starred Errol Flynn (as Hendon) and twins Billy and Bobby Mauch as Tom Canty and Edward Tudor, respectively.
+The 1937 version by Warner Bros. was its biggest hit for the year and starred Errol Flynn (as Hendon), Claude Rains, Alan Hale, and twins Billy and Bobby Mauch (as Tom Canty and Edward Tudor, respectively).

-A Telugu film version, Raju Peda, was released in 1954 and directed and produced by B. A. Subba Rao and dubbed in to Tamil as Aandi Petra Selvam in 1957.
-Later a Hindi film version, Raja Aur Runk, was released in 1968 and directed by Kotayya Pratyagatma.
-These films "Indianized" many of the episodes in the original story.

-1983 Kannada movie Eradu Nakshatragalu was inspired by The Prince and the Pauper.